xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

 https://gist.github.com/frohoff/24af7913611f8406eaf3), however that seems to be standard with WebLogic 10.3.6.0.
 You might have to use a different payload for newer versions of WebLogic.
-The advantage to Jdk7u21 is the lack of any dependancies in the server's classpath.
+The advantage to Jdk7u21 is the lack of any dependencies in the server's classpath.

 ## Transform the payload into SOAP